ToxicMushroom/magisk_for_arch/README.md

      wget https://raw.githubusercontent.com/daboynb/magisk_for_linux/main/magisk.sh && chmod +x magisk.sh && sudo ./magisk.sh

-  When it will ask for a device connect it
+  - When it will ask for a device connect it

-   Insert the path to the stock boot.img
+  - Insert the path to the stock boot.img

-   Wait and when completed your file will be on /home/$USER/Magisk/pc_magisk
+  - Wait.
+When the process will be finished your patched boot.img will be on the /home/$USER/Magisk/pc_magisk foler

 # Extras